devillD/Torrent-WebUI/Readme.md

 # Torrent all-in-one bot

-Lorem ipsum i am too lazy figure what it does yourself

-You might be lazy too so here ya go:
+Easy Peasy

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/patheticGeek/torrent-aio-bot)

-Please dont start a test torrent download on my website it works you dont need to just wastes my drive space.
-Be carefuk when adding torrents to my deployment as it is deployed everytime i commit code here so your downloads may be interrupted.
+Please don't start a test torrent download on my website it works you don't need to just wastes my drive space.
+Be careful when adding torrents to my deployment as it is deployed everytime i commit code here so your downloads may be interrupted.

 ## TODO after deploy